 The whole world is indeed watching Madison.
 Our city and state have played this role many times before.
 In the past, we have shown leadership in efforts to expand the freedom of citizens so that they can produce more and live better lives.
 Our present struggles are the newest chapter in this proud history.
 Proposals to give the University of Wisconsin-Madison more freedom to fulfill its mission should not be accepted or rejected out of hand.
 Instead, they deserve serious public consideration, along with all other budget measures, in the coming months.

 The solutions are not simple, and they are not without risk.
 The challenges we face are great, but so are the opportunities for reform and renewal.
 In the end, we must find new ways to protect the freedoms of hard-working citizens and innovative institutions.
 Lincoln, Roosevelt, and Reagan are, of course, revered for doing just that.

 PLEASE POST YOUR COMMENTS, FEEDBACK, and QUESTIONS

 Jeremi Suri holds the Mack Brown Distinguished Chair for Leadership in Global Affairs at the University of Texas at Austin.
 He is a professor in the University's Department of History and the Lyndon B. Johnson School of Public Affairs.
-Professor Suri is the author of six books on contemporary politics and foreign policy.
+Professor Suri is the author and editor of seven books on contemporary politics and foreign policy.
 Professor Suri's research and teaching have received numerous prizes.
 In 2007 Smithsonian Magazine named him one of America's "Top Young Innovators" in the Arts and Sciences.
 His writings appear widely in blogs and print media.
 Professor Suri is also a frequent public lecturer and guest on radio and television programs.